Defense Health Care: Improved Monitoring Could Help Ensure Completion of Mandated Reforms

 DOD concurred with this recommendation.
 The Air Force transmitted a report to the congressional committees in June 2023 explaining its transition of the MTF at Aviano Air Force Base to an outpatient clinic.

 DOD concurred with this recommendation.
-According to DOD, as of November 2023, the department plans to create a repository of information about all reforms directed since fiscal year 2017.
-DOD expects to complete the repository by January 2024, and incorporate the information into its existing Military Health System Review and Analysis evaluation process by March 2024.
-We will update the status of this recommendation when further information is available from DOD.
+According to DOD, in November 2023, the department planned to create a repository of information about all reforms directed since fiscal year 2017.
+DOD expected to complete the repository by January 2024 and incorporate the information into its existing Military Health System Review and Analysis evaluation process by March 2024.
+As of DOD's last update in December 2025, it had extended its timeframes for completing these two steps.
+Specifically DOD expected to create its repository (or "dashboard") for statutory reforms actions and populate it with information by September 2026, and to begin incorporating statutory reforms actions into its Review and Analysis evaluation process by May 2026.
+We will update the status of this recommendation when additional information is available from DOD.